 We want to prepare your Will so you pick who inherits your property after your death, not the State of Arizona.
 If you don’t have a Will your state of residence has its plan for who will inherit your property and its may be different from who you want to inherit your property.
 To learn more about this important topic read our article called “Who Inherits Assets of an Arizona Resident Who Dies without a Will?”
 The custom estate plan we will prepare for you insures that your estate will go to the loved ones that you select rather than to family members you might otherwise disinherit.

-When we prepare an estate plan for Arizona residents we provide the following services and prepare the following important and fundamental custom drafted estate planning documents that ALL adults should have to protect their loved ones:
+When we prepare a Gold estate plan for Arizona residents we provide the following services and prepare the following important and fundamental custom drafted estate planning documents that ALL adults should have to protect their loved ones:

 1. Initial conference free no obligation conference with Arizona estate planning attorney Richard C. Keyt or his father Richard Keyt to answer your questions about Wills, Trusts and estate planning and design an estate plan customized to accomplish your specific goals.